 I’m Tim Phillips.
 Since passing the California bar exam in 2008, I’ve represented dozens of people in employment, police misconduct, and criminal cases.

 Employment Law.
 I represent employees in cases involving discrimination, sexual harassment, or unpaid wages.
 I also represent employees who have been retaliated against for taking a medical leave, requesting an accommodation, or reporting illegal conduct.
 One newsworthy example is a disability discrimination case I brought on behalf of a man with psoriasis, who was fired because he could not comply with his employer’s no-beard policy.

 Police Misconduct.
-I’ve taken on several cases against police officers.
+I also represent people in lawsuits against police officers.
 For example, in a case where my client was subjected to excessive force by Richfield police officers, Richfield paid $120,000 to settle.
 In another case, Hopkins paid $67,500 to settle after my client was arrested based on a warrant that was issued for the wrong person.

 In addition, I’ve brought cases on behalf of people who requested public records but didn’t receive them.
 For example, I won a public records case against Minneapolis related to complaints about police misconduct.
 I also won access to the public data in Use of Force Reports in a case against Brooklyn Park.

 I grew up in St. Louis Park and attended college at the University of Minnesota Morris.
 Though I started law school at William Mitchell in St. Paul, I transferred after my first year to the University of California Hastings in San Francisco.
 My concentration at Hastings was public interest law.